epigen-bioinfolab/CHROMACS/README.md

 - Differential Peak Analysis (`DiffBind or NOISeq`) ==> employs Diffbind to visualize differential studies and also generates essential up- and downgraded regions; includes annotation of those regions as well; in absence of biological replicates, users can opt for NOISeq which allows the same differential studies (however, if you have more than one biological replicates, it is recommended to use Diffbind)

-- Motif Enrichment Analysis (`MEME Suite (FIMO)`) ==> performs transcription factor motif enrichment on differential peak sets using a user-provided .meme file (e.g., from JASPAR).
+- Motif Enrichment Analysis (`MEME Suite (FIMO)`) ==> performs transcription factor motif enrichment on differential peak sets using a user-provided .meme file (e.g., from JASPAR [https://jaspar.elixir.no/]).
 For significant motif hits, it further annotates predicted motif-to-gene associations, linking enriched motifs to nearby genes.

+- Motif Footprinting (`TOBIAS`) ==> uses TOBIAS to process both single- or multiple replicate samples allowing footprinting across two different conditions.
+It involves signal correction (ATACorrect), footprint score calculation, differential footprint detection (BINDetect), along with visualization of aggregate plots of selected motifs with condition-specific support.

-- Peak Overlap and Expression Data Overlap  (`BEDTools`) ==> provided as a separate add-on (chromacs-overlap-expr), this utility overlaps user-supplied BED files with ChromAcS peak results to identify shared genomic regions.
+- Peak Overlap and Expression Data Overlap  (`BEDTools`) ==> provided as a separate add-on (chromacs-addon), this utility overlaps user-supplied BED files with ChromAcS peak results to identify shared genomic regions.
 Also integrates expression data (e.g., RNA-seq) by matching identifiers, enabling the user to relate chromatin accessibility peaks to gene expression profiles.

 Designed to assist both beginners and experienced users in analyzing chromatin accessibility with minimal command-line usage